Sweet Potato Kale Hash Recipe With a Fried Egg

 - Add kale into the skillet approximately during the last few minutes of cooking when the sweet potatoes seem to be about 80% done.

-- As the hash is finishing up cooking, start on your fried eggs!
+- As the sweet potato hash is finishing up cooking, start on your fried eggs!

 - Heat 2 tablespoons of olive oil in a large nonstick skillet over medium-low heat.